 VICTORIA — In meetings that will wrap up Wednesday evening, people in the coastal communities affected by the Liberal government’s ferry service cuts have exposed these cuts as reckless and short-sighted, say New Democrats.

 “Unlike Transportation Minister Todd Stone, I attended many of these events, as did my fellow MLAs,” said New Democrat ferries critic Claire Trevena.

 While some of the long-term effects of these cuts are not yet apparent, at consultations up and down the coast, residents of ferry-dependent communities have told the government what their communities stand to lose today if these cuts go ahead.
 Here are just a few examples:

-VICTORIA – New Democrat CLBC critic Jenny Kwan released the following statement in recognition of the United Nation’s International Day of Persons with Disabilities:
+VICTORIA — New Democrat leader Adrian Dix and women’s issues critic Maurine Karagianis issued the following statement in recognition of the National Day of Remembrance and Action on Violence Against Women:

 Today, we are joining thousands of other Canadians in remembering 14 young women who were killed at Ecole Polytechnique de Montreal 24 years ago today.